howsoai/platform-installation-examples/container-images/README.md

 ### Pull with skopeo

-Docker cli can pull images - and is a commonly available tool.
+Docker CLI can pull images - and is a commonly available tool.
 Other options don't require a running daemon so are often used in CI/CD pipelines, etc.

 To pull the image with skopeo.
 Note this example downloads the image to a tar file.
 It overrides the arch and os to ensure the image pulled is correct for the target environment (and not the workstation i.e. mac).